LGBTI+ rights in Aotearoa New Zealand: the past and the future

 Comprehensive protection was finally achieved through the Human Rights Act 1993, following the adoption of a Supplementary Order Paper adding sexual orientation and having HIV as prohibited grounds of discrimination.
 Attempts to dilute the amendment were rejected, establishing a non-discrimination framework for sexuality, though not explicitly for gender identity or being intersex.

-(7) Relationship recognition and consolidation (1990s–2000s)
+(7) Recognition and consolidation (1990s–2000s)

 From the mid-1990s onward, legislative reform shifted toward relationship recognition.
 Same-sex partners were gradually included across discrete statutes, and the Law Commission played a central role in articulating coherent models for recognition.
 While rejecting marriage reform, the Commission endorsed registered partnerships as a means of achieving substantive equality without redefining marriage.
+This and other work culminated in the Civil Union Act 2004 and a suite of accompanying amendments, followed by extensive reforms across the statute book.
+Criminal law reform during this period also addressed hate-motivated offending and removed doctrines that had legitimised prejudice.

 (8) Marriage equality and retrospective justice (2010s)